Account Search Logout

 Bitch Face kisses him passionately—it’s enough to make Aedan retch.

-“Stay here until I return,” he hands him the torch.
+“Stay here until I return,” he hands the young man his torch.
 “Do not go near the fort until I retrieve you,”

 “I won’t,” says Alon, a proper lap dog.

-A few peaceful moments pass before Aedan descends to a lower branch, debating how long it might take to choke the treacherous cunt out between his thighs.
+A peaceful moment passes before Aedan descends to a lower branch, wondering how long it might take to choke the treacherous cunt out between his thighs.

 “What’s a little thing like you,” the brawny man sneers.
 “Doing so far away from your sister?”

-Terrified beyond reason, the stupid Bibroci throws the torch at him and makes for the woods.
-The Lion catches his throat and hoists him high before tearing away his smock with a single tug.
+Terror in his eyes, Alon throws the torch at him and charges for the woods, but the Lion quickly snatches him back.
+With one hand on the little man’s throat, the Roman hoists his prey high before tearing away his smock with a single tug.

-“Please,” Alon screams in Latin.
+“Please,” Alon chokes out in Latin.
 “I belong to Castor,”

 Alon’s pathetic fingers go for the Lion’s eyes, but the man lets him drop before backhanding him into a stupor.